ModifAmorphic/outward/RespecPotions/README.md

 # Summary
 Respec Potions!
-Undo poor life choices with a nominal fee and the tilt of a bottle.
+Undo poor life choices with the tilt of a bottle (and a nominal fee).
 &nbsp;
 - - - -
 &nbsp;